"The Change, It Had To Come" Psychedelic Research Today

 The first Breaking Convention took place at the University of Kent in 2011.
 In 2013 it moved to the The Old Royal Naval College in Greenwich (part of the campus of the University of Greenwich) which is a wonderful setting, especially with the famous Royal Observatory being less than a mile away.
 So far the Convention has rightly resisted commercial sponsorship.
 However, it is suported by MAPS and The Beckley Foundation.

 In the 1960s psychedelics tapped into the zeitgeist effortlessly.
 Now we live in harder, infinitely more challenging times, but the power and 'magic' of these drugs hasn't departed.
 Perhaps we need to tune in again as a matter of urgency?

 The Psychoactive Substances Act 2016 is intended to restrict the production, sale and supply of a new class of psychoactive substances often referred to as "legal highs" within the UK.
-A number of informed people (including myself) had severe reservations about the scope and wording of 2015 Bill believing that it would not achieve its desired ends but simply make matters alot worse on our streets and within our penal institutions.
-It's early days but I believe our concerns were essentially correct.
+A number of informed people (including myself) had severe reservations about the scope and wording of the 2015 Bill believing that it would not achieve its desired ends but simply make matters a lot worse on our streets and within our penal institutions.
+It's early days, but I believe our concerns were essentially correct.
 An open letter was published in The Times and a copy delivered to the then Prime Minister David Cameron.
-I was a co-signatory of the letter but also had a minor hand in its final drafting.
+I was a co-signatory of the letter, but also had a minor hand in its final drafting.
 Here is the relevant text:

 Dear Prime Minister,